 Research Interests

-Using vegetable oils as a source of dietary lipids, renewable biomaterials and biofuels is increasing worldwide.
-Increasing seed oil production is necessary to fulfill global demand and benefit Canada.
-Moreover, seed oils customized for specific markets would result in added value and diversification opportunities for oilseed producers.
-In addition, some microorganims such as certain microalgal and yeast species can accumulate high amount of lipids, fatty acids and other valuable bioproducts.
-However, efforts to improve oil yield and quality in seeds and microorganisms are limited by our inadequate knowledge about oil formation and the lack of effective biotechnology strategies.
+The use of vegetable oils as a source of dietary lipids, renewable biomaterials, and biofuels is increasing worldwide.
+Enhancing seed oil production is essential to meet global demand and support Canada’s economy and customizing seed oils for specific markets can add value and create new diversification opportunities for oilseed producers.
+Some microorganisms, including certain microalgal and yeast species, are also capable of accumulating large amounts of lipids and other valuable bioproducts.
+Improving oil yield and quality in both seeds and microorganisms remains a challenge due to limited understanding of oil biosynthesis and the need for more effective biotechnology strategies.
+Strengthening agronomic traits—such as stress tolerance, seed yield, and oil quality—is equally important for achieving stable and sustainable oil crop production in the face of environmental variability.

-• producing pecialty oils and other high-value bioproducts in plants and microorganims via synthetic biology;
+– producing specialty oils and other high-value bioproducts in plants and microorganisms via synthetic biology;

 For more information, please contact